cosmofur/EX716/README.md

                 If word starts with a '@' macro, put it into the Macro Queue and loop back to beginning.
                 If word is a label or number string, turn into value and store in current memory pointer.
                 Numeric data, in decimal, octal, hex or binary formats.
-                Quoted text is saved as bytes with some support for common \'s codes like \n for newline.
+                Quoted text is saved as 8bit ASCII bytes with some support for common \'s codes like \n for newline.

                 Big part of the work is handled by the 'Command' codes, These codes act as reserved words so avoid using single letters for Labels or variables: